 Who and what would be restored?
 Since "accused" is a past tense verb, one of two scenarios is possible: (1) A subordinate allowed imports or exports to pass through without imposing the required duty by accepting payments under the table.
 The restoration would then be to the Imperial Treasury.
 (2) A subordinate charged more tax on an Israelite than was lawful or reasonable.
 The restoration would then be to the tax payer.

 Commentators typically say that Zacchaeus offered restitution.
 However, restitution is simple restoration, which in this case would mean a refund.
-If anyone could show negligence then under the Torah he should pay double for a breach of trust (Ex 22:9).
+Zacchaeus was an administrator, so how much he dealt with the public is unknown.
+If anyone could show negligence of his employees then under the Torah he should pay double for a breach of trust (Ex 22:9).
 However, Zacchaeus offered to pay four times the amount or punitive damages, the amount required for deliberate wrongdoing (Ex 22:1-2; 2Sam 12:6).
 Zacchaeus did not say that he had collected more than legally allowed or that he had extorted from anyone, but to his credit he was willing to be subjected to an audit.

 Zacchaeus essentially issues a challenge to anyone in the crowd to step forward and make a claim.
 This would be like hitting the lottery if malfeasance in office could be proven.
 The willingness to pay the extreme penalty amounts to asserting innocence.
 The declaration of Zacchaeus is not unlike that of Samuel the prophet who declared his fiduciary integrity before acceding national leadership to Saul (1Sam 12:3-4).
 Luke, a thorough historian, offers no hint that anyone ever made a formal complaint.
 With that silence we should be content.